ubc-library-rc/Beginner_R_Part2/content/FixingErrors.md

 2. The data are not formatted properly.
 For example:

-    -   You're working with a data frame when it has to be a matrix
+    -   You're working with a data frame when it has to be a matrix.
+Data frames can contain many different types of data but a matrix can onyl contain a single data type.

     -   A variable is numeric but it needs to be a factor